AurysSilinga/i16sim/docs/source/extra.rst

 * Implement con command with dynamic number of parameters.
 Need to call con(bisect, True), while GDA needs con(bisect).

-* Intesect and animate parameters for scans.
-Scans should be able to create animations or check for collisions at every point.

 * Add lattice fixing commands. e.g. get real vectors from UB.

 * Add delta offsets. e.g. do do.pil.